-The Designated Safeguarding Lead (DSL) with lead responsibility for child protection and safeguarding issues is Samantha King - Apprenticeship Manager, The DSL has a key duty to take lead responsibility for raising awareness amongst staff of issues relating to the welfare of young people and vulnerable adults, and the promotion of a safe environment for the learners.
-The
+The Designated Safeguard Lead (DSL) with lead responsibility for child protection and safeguarding issues is Charles O'Madden - Head of Quality, The DSL has a key duty to take lead responsibility for raising awareness amongst staff of issues relating to the welfare of young people and vulnerable adults, and the promotion of a safe environment for the learners.
+The Designated Person will take the lead in raising awareness within the company of issues relating to the welfare of children and vulnerable adults and maintaining The Skills Centre's Policy annually.

-Originally drafted: 16th December 2019 Last reviewed: 19th of January 2023 Next review date: 20th of January 2024
+Originally drafted: 16th December 2019 Last reviewed: 24th of January 2024 Next review date: 23rd of January 2025

-Designated Person will take the lead in raising awareness within the company of issues relating to the welfare of children and vulnerable adults and maintaining The Skills Centre's Policy annually.
 The DSL in conjunction with the HR Manager will be responsible for identifying and delivering training requirements.
 Information pertaining to this will be cascaded to employees, keeping them updated with advice and support relating to child protection and vulnerable adults.